mhrznamn068/helm-charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add qumulus qumulustechnology.github.io/helm-charts
+  helm repo add mhrznamn068 https://mhrznamn068.github.io/helm-charts

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo